coleifer/huey/docs/consumer.rst

     Flush all locks when starting the consumer.
 This may be useful if the consumer was killed abruptly while executing a locked task.

+``-L``, ``--extra-locks``
+    Additional lock-names to flush when starting the consumer, separated by comma.
+This is useful if you have locks within context-managers that may not be discovered during consumer startup, but you wish to ensure they are cleared.
+Implies ``--flush-locks``.

 ``-s``, ``--scheduler-interval``
     The frequency with which the scheduler should run.
 By default this will run every second, but you can increase the interval to as much as 60 seconds.